-(5) Includes seven development projects, consisting of five MC communities with a total of 320 units, one 108-unit ILF community and an 89-unit combination ALF and MC community.
+(5) Includes three development projects, consisting of two memory care communities with a total of 132 units, and a 143-bed skilled nursing center.

-(6) Includes one school, four parcels of land held-for-use and one behavioral health care hospital.
-The behavioral health care hospital has 2 skilled nursing beds and 116 medical hospital beds.
+(6) Includes four parcels of land held-for-use and one behavioral health care hospital.
+The behavioral health care hospital has 2 skilled nursing beds and 116 medical hospital beds which represents a \$78.39 investment per bed.